bgauslin/goodandcheap/README.md

 With all data now residing in a CMS, I then created a JSON API with endpoints based on the various page types:

-- Home page
+- Home
-- Info pages
+- Info
-- Chapter pages
+- Chapter
 - Recipes

 ## Frontend